-- Hover over the Menu icon for your desired mailing and select Copy to Child.
+- Hover over the Menu icon for a mailing and select Copy to Child.
 This opens the Copy Mailing to Child Account window.

-- Here, change the mailing Name (if necessary) and check the checkbox for each child account you wish to copy to.
+- Change the mailing Name (if necessary) and check the box for each child account you want to copy to.

-There are a few things you'll want to keep in mind when copying MD2 mailings to a child account:
+There are a few things to keep in mind when copying MD2 mailings to a child account:

-- Images in the template and mailing reference the images in the parent account’s asset manager.
+- Images in the template and the mailing continue to reference the images in the parent account's asset manager.

-- Copying removes the following links from the mailing copy (you’ll need to relink these pages in the child account):
+- Copying removes the following links from the mailing copy (you'll have to relink these pages in the child account):